When You Deny Yourself Your Feelings, You Deny Your Power

 You have that power.

-When we think that circumstances and other people cause us to feel what we feel, we are giving our power away.
+When you think that circumstances and other people cause you to feel what you feel, you are giving your power away.

 I remember my school counselor telling my 4th grade class that “no one MAKES us feel anything” and it’s stuck with me ever since.
 When we say, “They made me feel this way”, we are actually being inaccurate.
 No one makes us feel any particular way at all.
 We do.
 We “make” ourselves feel what we feel.

-And, you do.
-You DO have more power than you think you do.
+This means you have more power than you think you do.

 No matter your circumstances, or what someone does to you, YOU get to decide how you feel about it.

-Now, that doesn’t mean that we want to feel like rainbows and roses all the time.
-If we witness someone being harmed and we respond with joy, then that probably doesn’t serve us because feeling joy in that circumstance won’t teach us to intervene or help stop physical harm.
-It won’t teach us that physically harming someone isn't okay.
+Now, that doesn’t mean that you want to feel like rainbows and roses all the time.
+If you witness someone being harmed and we respond with joy, for example, then that probably isn’t what you actually want to feel.

-All emotions are valid, have their place and are available to us to serve our highest humanity.
+All emotions are valid, have their place and are available to you to serve you.

-But, the problem is when we get caught up in blaming others for our emotions thinking that they cause our emotions instead of recognizing our own power.
+But, the problem is when you get caught up in blaming others for your emotions thinking that they cause your emotions instead of recognizing your own power.

-We can’t grow and mature emotionally if we stay in this false cycle of not taking responsibility for our own feelings.
-It doesn’t mean we don’t create boundaries and have an attitude of “anything goes” or let people walk all over us.
+You can’t grow and mature emotionally if you stay in this false cycle of not taking responsibility for your own feelings.
+It doesn’t mean you don’t create boundaries and have an attitude of “anything goes” or let people walk all over you.
 Quite the opposite actually.

-Our freedom is in owning our feelings and feeling them.
+Your freedom is in owning your feelings and feeling them.

-This creates more space in our heart, mind and body (since our bodies store our emotions).
+This creates more space in your heart, mind and body (since our bodies store our emotions).

-When we deny ourselves our feelings, we are holding onto more unnecessary weight that holds us down for a longer period of time.
+When you deny yourself your feelings, you are holding onto more unnecessary weight that holds you down for a longer period of time.

 It does involve getting vulnerable with yourself and feeling your feelings.
 Trust yourself enough to hold your feelings.
 The more you do it, the better you will get at feeling your feelings, and the deeper you will trust yourself to hold space for YOU.